-suspension from bus privileges;
+suspension from bus privileges; and

-corporal punishment; and
+placement in an alternative school.

-The parent or guardian is responsible for transportation that may be required to carry out a consequence.
-With the exception of suspension from bus privileges, if a parent or guardian is unable to provide transportation, another consequence will be substituted.
+The student’s parent is responsible for transportation that may be required to carry out a consequence.
+With the exception of suspension from bus privileges, if a parent is unable to provide transportation, another consequence will be substituted.

 Serious Violations